oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/200/Picture20.png)

-*** Sample flow where the amount was low and did not require further approval. ***
+_Sample flow where the amount was low and did not require further approval._

-    This is just a high light working with process instances, but keep in mind that there are features embedded in PCS to makes life easier from a process owner's point of view.
+    This was just a highlight working with process instances, but keep in mind that there are features embedded in PCS to make life easier from a process owner's point of view.
 A good example might be to track instances in an error state and retry or even alter the flow to overcome the error condition.

 #